The Wilkes-Barre/Scranton Junior Knights are a USA Hockey-sanctioned team led by Director of Knights Hockey, Alex Vasko.

-The Wilkes-Barre/Scranton Knights junior hockey program was formed in 2007 to build a stronger youth hockey presence in Northeast Pennsylvania.
+The Wilkes-Barre/Scranton Knights junior hockey program was formed in 2007 to build a stronger youth hockey presence in northeastern Pennsylvania.
 Upon the team’s formation, the Knights program quickly became a new arena for young, local athletes to develop their skills and compete at the highest levels of competition within the USA Hockey format.
 At the time of the program’s inception, local interest in ice hockey was on the rise; primarily due to the newly formed American Hockey League (AHL) franchise that was located in Wilkes-Barre in 1999.
 Exposure to professional hockey in the region and steady growth in youth, scholastic and recreational sectors of athletics provided the perfect platform on which the Knights program could begin to grow.

 From day one, the Knights program developed the mission to field and cultivate teams to compete at a high level against USA Hockey Tier 1 teams throughout the US and Canada.
 In 2009 the Knights reached this goal, when its youth teams achieved Tier 1 status.
-This new status challenged the organization to provide worthwhile opportunities for its players that would encourage them to remain in northeast Pennsylvania to continue their hockey careers within the program.

 In 2010, the Knights obtained their first junior hockey franchises fielding teams in the Atlantic Junior Hockey League (AJHL) and the Metropolitan Junior Hockey League (MJHL).
 Both leagues were recognized as USA Hockey Tier III Junior Hockey Leagues.
 Both the AJHL and the MJHL provide competitive opportunities to teams in neighboring Northeast and Mid-Atlantic states.
 Although junior hockey was relatively new to Northeast Pennsylvania in 2010, many players from the area were drawn to a new local option, as they had experienced playing in AJHL/MJHL franchises in the past in nearby Binghamton (NY), Philadelphia and New Jersey.
 The successful implementation of these two franchises within the Knights organization offered players from Northeast PA, the United States and the world a new alternative to obtain a high level of training and greater exposure to college and professional scouts.